anchore/vunnel/src/vunnel/providers/ubuntu/README.md

 lane, whose build isn't validated against `+esm` channels — plain Pro then maps to nothing, like the sub-tiers, and only base records are emitted.

-`downconvert_osv_to_os` is still accepted so an existing config loads, and is read nowhere: every record is the OS shape now, unconditionally.
+`downconvert_osv_to_os` is still accepted at its default (`true`) so an existing config loads, and is read nowhere: every record is the OS shape now, unconditionally.
 The flag used to pick between emitting native OSV envelopes and downconverting them to this shape, but the merge assembles a release's disposition from three sources at once and two of them can name a package the OSV record never carried, so there is no per-release OSV envelope left to hand out as the other choice.
-Setting it false logs a warning and changes nothing.
+Setting it `false` raises, since there is nothing left it could mean.

 ### What the OS shape cannot say